-Zurich provides a 14 day cooling-off period during which time you can cancel your insurance if you decide that it does not meet your needs.
+Zurich provides a 21 day cooling-off period during which time you can cancel your insurance if you decide that it does not meet your needs.
 If you cancel insurance during the cooling off period, your membership of the Zurich Plan will also cease.
-You will be entitled to a refund of the premium (including any management fee) paid to Zurich but subject to tax and superannuation preservation rules imposed by the law on the Trustee.
-See the section below titled 'Refunds' for more information.
+You will be entitled to a refund of the premium (including any management fee) paid to Zurich but subject to tax and superannuation preservation rules imposed by the law on the Trustee (see page 6).

-If you wish to use the cooling-off period, you must not have made a claim and must notify Zurich (in writing or by phone - see Zurich's contact details on page 11) within 14 days of the earlier of:
+If you wish to use the cooling-off period, you must not have made a claim and must notify Zurich (in writing or by phone - see Zurich's contact details on page 12) within 21 days of the earlier of: